kserve/community/docs/general-technical-review-cncf-incubating.md

     - KServe is primarily focusing on deploying in the production environment on k8s cluster using the officially released KServe helm chart.

   * Define any specific service dependencies the project relies on in the cluster.
-    - Kubernetes APIServer for creating/updating/deleteing KServe custom resources
+    - Kubernetes APIServer for creating/updating/deleteing KServe custom resources.
     - Cert Manager for managing KServe webhook certificates.

   * Describe how the project implements Identity and Access Management.